HaoZeke/gasSweetening-Report/report/md/02_ProcessDesc-part.md

 8. The selected feed position could be to the trays 1, 3, 5, 7, or 9 and
 the switching over from one to another is done manually.
-9. The MDEA feed nozzles are arranged such that the liquid feed is fed to the down comers of trays (1, 3, 5, 7 and 9) and not the trays themselves.
+9. The MDEA feed nozzles are arranged such that the liquid feed is fed to the downcomers of trays (1, 3, 5, 7 and 9) and not the trays themselves.
 10. The upper tray is dry and retains the major part of carryovers.